HarshCasper/Rotten-Scripts/Python/Fb_Request_Accepter/README.md

 # Facebook Request Accepter

-Script will accepts all the request on Your FAcebook Account
+Script will accepts all the Friend requests on Your Facebook Account

 ## Setup instructions